Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 description: Import event or user properties into your Amplitude projects from a Google Cloud Storage (GCS) bucket.
 ---

 Amplitude's GCS Import feature lets you import event or user properties into your Amplitude projects from an GCS bucket.
-This article helps you quickly configure this data source within Amplitude.
+This article helps you configure this data source within Amplitude.

 --8<-- "includes/editions-all-editions.md"